jxhnthan/radicalisation/README.md

 `data/analyses.json` (app pool + judge analyses).
 Then run the app as in Quickstart.

-### Run with Docker (recommended for the assessor)
+### Run with Docker

-The fastest way to run the full app on a fresh machine - no Python, Node or Ollama installs required.
+The fastest way to run the full app on a fresh machine without Python, Node or Ollama installs required.
 The precomputed data (app pool + judge analyses) is baked into the backend image, so the demo runs fully offline; Ollama is only a fallback for uncached personas and is NOT needed for the demo.